-P301+P310 IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+P301+P310 IF SWALLOWED: Immediately call a POISON CENTER/doctor/physician/first aider.
 P301+P330+P331 IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
-P303+P361+P353 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
-Rinse skin with water/shower.
+If more than 15 mins from Doctor, INDUCE VOMITING (if conscious).
+P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+Rinse skin with water [or shower].
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P321 Specific treatment (see advice on this label).
 P363 Wash contaminated clothing before reuse.
-P390 Absorb spillage to prevent material damage.
-P304+P340 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.